juergenweb/FrontendComments/README.md

 In this case, the comment will not be deleted, like a normal SPAM comment, and all replies will still be visible in the frontend.

 You don't have to worry about whether a comment has replies or not if you declare a comment as "SPAM" - it will be checked via a hook before saving.
-If replies are available, the status is automatically changed to "SPAM with replies" by the hook function.
+If replies are available, the status will be automatically changed to "SPAM with replies" by the hook function.

 In addition, the reply link symbol and the "Like" or "Dislike" buttons will be removed from this comment.